 Restricting a Portion of the Property.

 Restricting only a portion of the property rather than the entirely-owned parcel is allowed, especially when the entire parcel is relatively large and the portion to be restricted is relatively small.
 However, when a parcel is small, groundwater use restrictions on only a portion of it might not be appropriate if exposure to contamination cannot be sufficiently reduced or eliminated due to the small parcel size.
 The site/project manager must determine whether a property is large enough that restricting groundwater use on only a portion of the property will be adequately protective.
 When soil contamination is the only issue, however, the IC may need a cap on only the contaminated portion of the property.

+In special circumstances, it may be appropriate and permissible to restrict use of groundwater within a particular aquifer on the property or to a defined geographic area, so long as protection of human health and the environmental is achieved.
+Factors to consider when evaluating whether a restriction on use of groundwater can be restricted to a particular aquifer on the property include the following:

+The nature and concentrations of contaminants;

+The aquifer, size and location of the contaminant plume;

+The proposed use of the aquifer to be allowed;

+The ability to demonstrate isolation of the proposed restricted aquifer from the aquifer(s) that will remain available for use (for example by presence of confining unit(s), application of well construction requirements, limitations on locations of permitted wells, or other means); and

+Interconnections to surface water.

 Whether an IC should encumber the entire property or only contaminated portions depends on the nature of the contamination and how that contamination will be addressed by the owner in accordance with the rules in the context of the future land use and planned site development.
 Attachment 3, Sample Declaration of Restrictive Covenant, consists of Form A and Form B. Form A should be used when the entire property will be encumbered – either by the restrictions required in an IC (for example, a land use restriction or a restriction on the use of groundwater), or by an easement in favor of FDEP across the entire property for access to a restricted portion of the property.
 Form B should be used when only a portion of the property will be encumbered, provided the FDEP will have access to the restricted portion either because the restricted portion of the property abuts a public right-of-way or FDEP has been granted a separate recorded easement for access to that restricted portion of the property (see Attachment G.4: Access Easement Agreement).